Adroiti/docs-for-code-review-tools/checkstyle-Regexp.md

               </module>

 A more complex example.
-Note how the import and javadoc multi-lines are handled, there can be any number of them.
+Note how the import and Javadoc multi-lines are handled, there can be any number of them.

               ///////////////////////////////////////////////////////////////////////